podondra/gym-rl/surveys/reinforcement-learning.md

 [deepmind]: https://deepmind.com/ (DeepMind)
 [sutton2018]: http://incompleteideas.net/book/the-book-2nd.html (Sutton and Barto, Reinforcement Learning: An Introduction)

-I also prepared some algorithm implemented in Python in my [gym-rl GitHub repository][gym-rl] and I encourage you to also implement them while reading this post, [the book][sutton2018] and [UCL reinforcement learning course][ucl-course] by David Silver.
+I also implemented some algorithms in Python
+Please see my [gym-rl GitHub repository][gym-rl].
+I encourage you to also implement them while reading this post, [the book][sutton2018] and [UCL reinforcement learning course][ucl-course] by David Silver.